A small Terraformed Mars globe.

-Terraforming is the theoretical process of transforming another astronomical body into an Earth like planet by deliberately modifying its climate.
+Terraforming is the theoretical process of transforming another astronomical body into an Earth like planet by deliberately modifying its atmosphere, temperature and ecology.

-This globe showcases a vision of future Mars transformed as such.
-It assumes about 1/3rd of the surface covered in water and makes use of NASA MOLA data to create the shorelines, forming features such as the great Northern ocean, the gigantic "Hellas Planitia" lake and the Elysium Mons islands.
+This model makes use of real NASA elevation data showcasing a vision of such a world.
+It assumes about 1/3rd of the surface and deepest depressions covered in water, which creates features such as a great Northern ocean, the gigantic "Hellas Planitia" lake and the Elysium Mons islands.

 This model features 3D surface detailing, making some of the largest features tactile.